LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 **Problems:**

 1. Use `console.log()` and `typeof` to find the data type of the value `42`.

 2. Use `console.log()` and `typeof` to find the data type of the value `"42"`.
 (Notice this is different from problem 1).

 3. Create a variable `isHungry` and set it to `true`.
 Use `typeof` to print the data type of this variable.

+4. Experiment with the type returned by `prompt`:

+   - Use `prompt()` to ask "What year is it?".
+Store the answer in `thisYear`.
+Print the value to the console.

+   - Use `typeof` to check the data type of `thisYear`.
+(You will see it is a `string`, even if you typed a number!
+That's just how `prompt` works.)